ascentcloud/CodePointe/README.md

 npm install -g vsce
 ```

-Package extension
+Navigate to the folder where NateMate is and package the extension

 ```
+cd <NateMate Folder>
 vsce package
 ```

-To install the extension use the command "Extensions: Install from VSIX" and then find the `.vsix` file and install it.
+To install the extension use the command "Extensions: Install from VSIX" inside of VS Code and then find the `.vsix` file and install it.

 ## How To Use